code-with-amitk/Code-examples/System-Design/Concepts/Hashing/README.md

 ### Solution
 #### 1. Virtual nodes (vnodes)
 - Whenever any node becomes hotspot, new node(s) are added which shares the keys.
 Hence some virtual nodes combined create 1 single node.
+- vnodes are distributed across cluster.
+- **Fault Tolerance:** vnodes have copies of replicated data from other vnodes.
 - Earlier S1 was storing keys(500-2000), but now 4 nodes(S1_a, S1_b, S1_c, S1_d) distributes keys amongst themselves and stores a subrange.
 - As load reduces virtual nodes are bought down.
 - _Fault Tolerance:_ vnodes can carry other node's data for fault tolerance.